Researcher Identifies Five Major Retirement Risks

 - Evaluating the possibility of requiring long-term care

-It’s projected that Medicare will only account for approximately 60% of retirement medical expenses.
+It’s projected that Medicare will cover only approximately 60% of retirement medical expenses.
 According to the Center for Retirement Research, couples aged 65 and above typically incur an average annual expenditure of around $7,600 on Medicare premiums and copays.
 (9)

 Medicare Coverage

-When it comes to Medicare offers a comprehensive framework for healthcare coverage during retirement, with various parts addressing specific needs.
-Medicare Part A ensures fundamental hospitalization coverage, while Part B extends range to outpatient care, encompassing doctor’s visits and diagnostic tests.
+Medicare offers a comprehensive framework for healthcare coverage during retirement, with various parts addressing specific needs.
+Medicare Part A covers basic hospital care, while Part B covers outpatient care, including doctor visits and diagnostic tests.

-Medicare Part C, also known as Medicare Advantage, is a private alternative that combines Part A and Part B coverage while providing extra benefits.
+Medicare Part C, also known as Medicare Advantage, is a private alternative that combines Part A and Part B coverage and provides additional benefits.
 Part D, on the other hand, focuses on prescription drug coverage.

-For those seeking additional support, Medicare supplement plans, or Medigap, offer private insurance solutions to help mitigate out-of-pocket expenses such as copays, coinsurance, and deductibles.
+For those seeking additional support, Medicare supplement plans, or Medigap, offer private insurance that helps mitigate out-of-pocket expenses such as copays, coinsurance, and deductibles.
 This diversified approach allows retirees to tailor their healthcare coverage to their needs.

-Despite its extensive coverage, there are certain healthcare aspects that Medicare does not include.
+Despite its extensive coverage, Medicare does not cover certain aspects of healthcare.
 Dental care, eye exams, hearing aids, acupuncture, and cosmetic surgeries are not covered by original Medicare.
 Long-term care is not part of Medicare’s coverage.
-If you anticipate a need for long-term care for yourself or a family member, exploring a separate long-term care insurance policy is advisable to ensure comprehensive support for health care expenses.
+If you anticipate the need for long-term care for yourself or a family member, it is advisable to explore a separate long-term care insurance policy to ensure comprehensive coverage of health care expenses.

 Medicare Part A